Austria

 Vienna

-Imperial city with strong public services — German-language daily life
+Imperial city, top-rated quality of life — German-language daily life

 Family budget at a glance